cronuspaas/cronusdocs/docs/cronusmaster/manage_command.rst

 #.
 Define template parameter; template parameter can be used in all http reuqest values, template parameter is identified by "<>", minimally if the command can be executed against different hosts, "<host>" needs to be part of the url value.
 Template parameters will be replace with real values at execution time, or if values are not provided, the parameters will be skipped.

 #.
-Define user data, it will be use to drive command launch wizard
+Define user data, it will be used to drive command launch wizard

 **Modify command**

-Command can be modified, however the name of the command is immutable
+Except the name, which is immutable, data of the command can be modified

 **Delete command**